coddingtonbear/ircpdb/README.rst

     )

-By default, ircpdb will create the channel you specify on Freenode and randomly select a username for itself, but you can feel free to configure ircpdb to connect anywhere:
+By default, ircpdb will create the channel you specify on Freenode and randomly select a nickname for itself, but you can feel free to configure ircpdb to connect anywhere:

 .. code-block::